 - Increase in screening rates: Before implementation of the program, screening rates for DVT risk varied from unit to unit, from a low of 10 percent to a high of 60 percent.
 After initial implementation of the program, more than 95 percent of all inpatients were assessed within the prescribed 48-hour time limit.
 After the pilot test was completed, the protocol was changed to provide screening within 24 hours of admission, and adherence rates remained at 92 percent or above.

 - Increase in prescribing prophylaxis: The use of appropriate preventive treatment in moderate- and high-risk patients increased from less than 50 percent before the program to nearly 70 percent initially and after a 2009 chart audit, 98 percent adherence was attained.

 - Temporary increase in DVT rates, but a decline expected: Data collection and chart reviews for inpatients revealed an increase in DVT rates compared with previous data that relied on discharge charts.
 The multidisciplinary team attributes the spike to improved data collection techniques and better reporting of specified outcome measures.
-Although hard data are not yet available, program leaders are convinced that the increased use of prophylaxis will reduce rates of DVT in the near future.

 - Review and assessment of evidence-based practices: National guidelines from several sources and peer-reviewed journal articles were evaluated for their feasibility and adaptability.

 - Consultation with American College of Chest Physicians experts: The hospital contacted the authors of literature on best practices in prophylactic care to assist in adapting and adopting treatment protocols.
 The American College of Chest Physicians Consensus Task Force consultants offered valuable insights into implementing the program.